Updated: Thursday, September 10th 2020

 We will continue to assess the situation and review our plans and safety steps for re-opening in September 2020 according to the latest government guidance.

-What will students need to do differently when the College re-opens in September 2020?
+What will students need to do differently from September 2020?

 We’ve introduced Covid-19 Student Guidance that clarifies our expectations of students so that we can work together and follow social distancing rules.